Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 Highest Altitude: | 1,780m/6,393ft Jhinu Danda |

 Today is the final day of trekking.
-We wake up early and eat our breakfast in Jhinu Danda, after which we continue to descend.
+We wake up early and eat breakfast in Jhinu Danda, after which we continue our journey back to Pokhara.
 We leave Jhinu Danda and walk along a dirt road beside Modi Khola.
 This part of the trek is the most relaxing.
-After about three hours of walking, we reach Siwa/Ghandruk Phedi.
-We leave the trails and drive through the beautiful countryside to Pokhara.
-We will spend the night in Pokhara and prepare to visit Kathmandu tomorrow.

 Itinerary Fact | Details |